fabi0wz/Simple-POS-for-a-store-exercise-/README.md

 - And also does sales reports

 the program still has some problems, namely in the reports part that i'm working on fixing in the near future

+also we could onlny use functions and data structures, no  classes or objects for this project